-- Speak with your insurance professional to coordinate a wildfire consultation with a risk advisor, experienced in wildfire mitigation, to conduct a structure assessment.
+- Speak with your Account Executive to coordinate a structure assessment with a professional wildfire consultant experienced in wildfire mitigation.
 They will be able to give expert suggestions on how to make your home and property less vulnerable. - If you are making changes to your home as a result of an assessment or for general upgrades, talk to your local fire department about what materials they recommend. - Examine the following exterior areas of your home to help prevent damage before a wildfire ignites: